What Claims Can I Make if My Child is Diagnosed With Cerebral Palsy?

 Apgar scores and resuscitation records

 Apgar scores are snapshots, not the whole picture.
-But combined with resuscitation notes (what was needed right after birth), they can help show how the newborn was doing in those first minutes.
+But combined with resuscitation notes (what was needed right after birth), they can help show how your newborn was doing in those first minutes.

 NICU and newborn hospital records

-NICU progress notes, imaging, medication records, seizure documentation, feeding/swallowing notes, and consultations can provide detailed information about early neurologic status.
+NICU progress notes, imaging, medication records, seizure documentation, feeding and swallowing notes, and specialist consultations provide detailed information about early neurologic status.

 Imaging and later developmental evaluations

-Brain imaging (when available) and developmental assessments can help describe the type and pattern of injury.
+Brain imaging (when available) and developmental assessments describe the type and pattern of injury.
 Patterns may support (or not support) certain timing theories.
-Again: pattern recognition is expert work, not something a family should have to guess at alone.
+Pattern recognition is expert work, not something a family should have to figure out alone.

-Families sometimes run into confusing or incomplete documentation.
-That does not automatically mean wrongdoing.
+Families sometimes find confusing or incomplete documentation.
+That doesn’t automatically mean wrongdoing.
 It does mean the case needs careful medical review.

 Gap: missing fetal monitoring strips or unreadable copies